cabo/ace-aif/draft-ietf-ace-aif.md

 In the specific instantiation of the REST resources and the permissions on them, for the object identifiers (`Toid`), we use the URI of a resource on a CoAP server.
-More specifically, the parts of the URI that identify the server ("authority" in
+More specifically, since the parts of the URI that identify the server ("authority" in
 {{-uri}}) are what are authenticated during REST resource access ({{Section 4.2.2 of -http-semantics}} and {{Section 6.2 of RFC7252}}), they